Confusion and embarrassment in Iowa: What went wrong, and what happens next?

 After midnight — though zeroes were still next to each candidate's name on the Iowa Democratic Party's website — candidates eager for positive optics delivered a spate of overlapping victory speeches to their supporters, contributing to the overall confusion.
 Many then hopped on flights to New Hampshire for another week of frenetic campaigning.

+On Tuesday, state party officials were meeting with every county party chair in order to collect their physical voting materials, including voter rolls, caucus math worksheets, presidential preference cards and new Democratic voter registration forms.

-"While our plan is to release results as soon as possible today, our ultimate goal is to ensure that the integrity and accuracy of the process continues to be upheld," he said.
+"While our plan is to release results as soon as possible today, our ultimate goal is to ensure that the integrity and accuracy of the process continues to be upheld," Price said.

+On a call with campaigns at midday Tuesday, Price said the party would release the majority of caucus results by 4 p.m.
+Central (5 p.m.
+ET).
+When asked when the complete results would be announced, Price responded: "We're continuing to work through our process; as soon as we can."

 As the Iowa caucus disintegrated, public confidence in the process inevitably went with it.
 Many Republicans seized the moment.